esrael-github/Computer-Graphics-Projects-/README.md

 # Computer-Graphics-Projects-
-The implmentaion requerments of these projects are:- Windows OS and
+The implmentaion requirments for these projects are:- Windows OS and
 OpenGL graphics package includeing gl, glu, and glut